 She probably never dreamed her son would be born in the midst of beasts of burden or with the smell they brought to the occasion.

 Joseph was not a poor man.
 He was by profession, a carpenter. . .a skilled craftsman whose skills were in demand.

-Regardless of how much money he had or didn’t have. . .the results were the same. . he could do no better than for his wife to give birth in meager surroundings.
+Regardless of how much money he had or didn’t have. . .the results were the same. . he could do no better than his wife giving birth in a manager in meager surroundings.

 Luke 2:7 says:

 “And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.”

 Jesus wasn’t born in a palace with servants attending to their every need and desire.
 Mary didn’t even have a mid-wife to assist with the delivery of her son.

 The first people to visit the new born king were shepherds who were at the time looked down upon by some as outcasts.
 Scripture says the shepherds were amazed by the experience of angels proclaiming the birth of Jesus.

 At first, the shepherds were petrified. . .it would be like us watching an unidentified flying object) appear and speak to us.